EmbySupport/Emby.Docs/Emby-Guide-Data.md

 Enter your Postal Code.
 If UK only enter the 1st part or 3 letters!

-Select the proper linup from the drop down selection list.
+Select the proper lineup from the drop down selection list.
 In this case we selected our local over the air (OTA) lineup to match our HDHomeRun/antenna setup.

 We have selected to enable this guide data for all tuners in the system.